It falls under the category of many other dumb homebuilding ideas that I’ve stumbled upon.

-I firmly believe that tree pruning tools are in order for this job rather than your basic pruning shears.
-It is way past minor trimming and pruning.
+I firmly believe that tree pruning tools are in order for this particular job, rather than your basic pruning shears.
+This home’s landscape is way past the minor trimming and pruning phase!

-If you hadn’t guessed already, this house is for sale (Kennesaw, GA).
+This house is for sale in Kennesaw, Georgia.
 So, if you want a fixer-upper, this one qualifies.
 It’s an old ranch-style home with a few outbuildings in a pretty nice location actually.

 Notice that they have gone to the expense and trouble to build a secondary entrance by the garage.
 I guess they really like holly bushes.

 This is a mature holly bush.
-It has been years, probably decades, in the making and has claimed itself as the supreme ruler of the property long ago.
+It has been years — probably decades — in the making and claimed itself as the supreme ruler of the property long ago.